Purpose

 SOURCE

-The SOURCE keyword does not include any other clauses.
+The SOURCE keyword does not include other clauses.
 In this case, TYPE = 'ODPS' and the following fields are included:

 log_errors

 LOG ERRORS: Enables error diagnostics during the import process, allowing failed rows to be recorded instead of terminating the entire operation at the first error.
-When used with theREJECT LIMITclause, it allows control over the number of rows with errors that can be accepted.INTO 'logfile_string': An optional clause used to specify the file in the target directory where error information will be written.
-IfINTO 'logfile_string'is not specified, error information is only recorded in thewarning buffer, which can be viewed usingshow warnings.logfile_stringindicates the directory for storing error information, with the following format:Note
+When used with theREJECT LIMITclause, it controls the maximum number of rows that can be rejected.INTO 'logfile_string': Optional.
+Specifies the file in the target directory where error information will be written.
+If not specified, error information is only recorded in thewarning buffer, which can be viewed usingshow warnings.logfile_stringindicates the directory for storing error information, with the following format:Note

 The